 We thank Xavier for sharing with us his enriching experiences on a visit to Brazil.

-The Second Global Forum of the People of God will be held in the Brazilian city of Aparecida, home to the shrine of Brazil’s patron saint, Our Lady of Aparecida .
+It was planned that the Second Global Forum of the People of God would be held in the Brazilian city of Aparecida, home to the shrine of Brazil’s patron saint, Our Lady of Aparecida .
 The Portuguese title for Our Lady is Nossa Senhora da Conceição Aparecida (Our Lady of the Immaculate Conception Who Appeared).
 In October, 1717, three poor fishermen found a statue of Mary in their net when they were fishing in the Paraíba River.
 The statue was black and appeared at a time when the Portuguese system of enslaving Africans and bringing them to Brazil to labor on the plantations was fully developed.